OverviewPDF version

 Data Lake

 A trusted and governed data repository that stores, processes, and provides access to many kinds of enterprise data to support data discovery, data preparation, analytics, insights, and predictive analytics.
-In the context of Cloudera Data Platform, a Data Lake can be realized in practice with an Cloudera Manager enabled Hadoop cluster that runs Apache Atlas for metadata and governance services, and Apache Knox and Apache Ranger for security services.
+In the context of Cloudera, a Data Lake can be realized in practice with an Cloudera Manager enabled Cloudera Shared Data Experience cluster that runs Apache Atlas for metadata and governance services, Apache Knox, and Apache Ranger for security services.

 Data Asset